OpenSourcePolitics/product/proposals/voting-carousel.md

 2. As a platform administrator:
    - I want to enable/disable the sequential voting interface for specific processes
    - I want to maintain existing voting rules while offering a simpler interface
+   - I want to customize the thank you message and its call to action shown after voting
+   - I want to set the order in which proposals are displayed (most recent, random, alphanumeric)
+   - I want to embed the voting carousel on external websites using an iframe, with a dedicated URL parameter that displays only the carousel interface without platform navigation or UI elements, along with an easy-to-use embed code snippet and optional "Generate Embed" button in the admin interface.

 ## Important constraints/considerations